Dancing Disability Video Archive

 Please include in the body of your email the name of the work, choreographic and performance credits, the filmmaker and/or where the piece was performed, as appropriate.
 Your submission must be your own original work and affirm that you have obtained any and all consents, approvals or licenses required (including obtaining the written consent of all 3rd parties, where applicable).

 Beth will send you instructions on how to upload the video onto YouTube, and a copyright release form which authorizes the University of California to make your video(s) available to the public online.
+The NADC requests that all videos submitted have Closed Captioning and Subtitles.

 About the National Arts and Disability Center